31 Jan Ankle Sprains: Causes, Rehab, and Treatment Strategies

 In general, ankle ligament injuries are classified into three grades representing increasing severity.

 - Grade III = severe ankle sprain; full ligament tear, 3+ month recovery.
 This will involve all 3 ligaments that are injured with grade III sprains, including the ATFL, CFL, and posterior talofibular ligament (PTFL).

 These grades are typically only assessed through imaging, although a full tear can be assessed by a trained physical therapist or orthopedist.
 Understand, however, that most ankle sprains do not require imaging.
-Imaging (like x-rays) should only be used if a fracture is suspected, in this case you want to push pause on your ankle sprain rehab.
-Moreover, tissue healing timelines will be different based on severity of ligament injuries.
+Imaging (like x-rays) should only be used if a fracture is suspected, in this case, you want to push pause on your ankle sprain rehab.
+Moreover, tissue healing timelines will be different based on the severity of ligament injuries.
 You can read more on this topic in our tissue healing article!

 Ankle Sprain Rehab: Understanding Lateral Ankle Sprain Grades